We are not permitted to choose the frame of our destiny, but what we put into it is ours.

 To my surprise this birthday has been more emotional than I expected.
 Memories have been sharpened as I have rolled through the years that brought me to now.
 So many moments – sometimes seconds – could have turned my life in such a different direction.
 Adapt and adjust – this has been my pattern for living.
 I have always tried to focus on gratitude whatever the situation.
 Often this has been easy as I have traveled, studied, worked and played in some amazing places with equally amazing people.

 My independence may rely on others yet I claim it as mine always ready to consider new opportunities.
 In the difficult seasons I have been blessed with the care and attention needed to regain health and strength.
 And there have been some challenging times – no need to list the details but just to say I have experienced plenty of life changes.
 Some which may have slowed my pace but never kept me from reaching out for ways to stay connected and creative.

-I will move forward with my same sense of adventure.
-Yet I am grateful for the pause to give thanks for all I’ve experienced in my journey to now.
+I am grateful for this pause to give thanks for all I’ve experienced in my journey to ‘now’.

 60- who can ever guess what this day will feel like?!
 With a rush of gratitude I check to secure the corners of ‘my’ frame and roll ahead into the next decade!